Seniatical/Hashables/README.md

 # Hashize

 Rewriting basic python data types, allowing you to do many new things with them which will make your life easier!
-An extension of python's dictionaries that allow you to do things such as:  &nbsp;
+An extension of python's data types which makes more flexible and nicer to work with;

-put shit here isa

 # Installation